AndrewLiu0725/pyADR/README.md

 # Name of the App
 ## Introduction
-This application is to automate Professor Mary Yeh's ArAr experiment data reduction process by providing a GUI which provides its own data analysis tool.
+This application created by An-Jun (Andrew) Liu is to automate Professor Mary Yeh's ArAr experiment data reduction process by providing a GUI which provides its own data analysis tool.
 The following functions are provided:
 1. T0 calculation
 2. T0 statistics